Frequently Asked Questions

 What if I want something particularly unusual?

-Our more unusual trees are listed individually in our online shop.
+Our more unusual trees are displayed individually online.
 This includes our grass trees with extra thick trunks, multiple trunks, multiple heads, unusually shaped trunks, and damaged or significantly imperfect trunks.
+You can request your local nursery/stockist to get these trees in stock for you.

 Are you open to the public?

 Our nursery site is open by appointment only.
-Email email@example.com to arrange a time to visit.
-Appointment times are best made between 7am – 2pm Mon-Fri.
+Email firstname.lastname@example.org to arrange a time to visit.
+Appointment times are best made between 9am – 2pm Mon-Thurs.
 However, please contact us prior to visiting to avoid disappointment.
-Please view our pricing page and bring cash for onsite payments.
+We are located on the Brooms Head rd, Maclean, NSW.

 How long will it take to deliver my plants?